Calculating Combustion Air

 Note: This calculation is not required for sealed combustion/direct vent

-The amount of combustion air today is extremely limited due to our attempt to reduce our fuel consumption.
-We are replacing our windows, doors, weather-stripping, caulking, and adding insulation.
-When I started in this trade there were no double pane windows in the basements much less steel insulated doors in the basement leading to the outside.
-There were old single pane glass windows and old wooden doors which, a lot of times you could see daylight around the door frame.
+Nowadays, the amount of air for combustion is pretty limited because we're trying to cut down on fuel use.
+We're swapping out our windows, doors, weather-stripping, caulking, and adding insulation.
+Back when I first started in this field, there weren't any double-pane windows in basements, let alone steel insulated doors leading outside.
+Instead, there were just old single-pane glass windows and wooden doors that often had gaps where you could see light coming through the frame.

 Below is a chart which shows concentration values and the adverse effects of CO in the air.